Disney World bar crawls are a thing these days.

 One popular bar crawl is referred to as “Drinking Around the World.”

 In order to partake, you must first buy an Epcot theme ticket and then head to the World Showcase section of the park.
 Here you can challenge your adult companion(s) to drink one beer, wine, or cocktail beverage at each of 11 World Showcase countries.
-Note that World Showcase is typically open 11 a.m. to 9 p.m., so you have less than an hour to down each beverage!
+Note that World Showcase is typically open from 11 a.m. to 9 p.m., so you have less than an hour to down each beverage!

 Drinking Around the World can be a lot of fun – especially with larger groups of people – but you should know your limitations and drink responsibly.